COMICS CENTER has moved – NEW LOCATION

-The office of Finnish Comics Society and a new gallery of comics art is located at Porthaninkatu 9, Kallio.
+The office of Finnish Comics Society, gallery of comics art and Comics centre classroom are located at Porthaninkatu 9, Kallio.
 Open daily Mon–Sat.

 Also at Turun Sarjakuvakauppa (Turku Comicbook shop) has a comicbook shop here, with excellent stocks.